Viewing performance statistics

 (version 6.0.1. and higher)

-The Barracuda Web Security Gateway maintains a log of remote user and mobile devices seen by the Barracuda Web Security Agent (WSA) and the Barracuda Safe Browser.
+The Barracuda Web Security Gateway maintains a log of remote user and mobile devices seen by the Barracuda Web Security Agent (WSA).
 Logged data includes the date, time and location from which a remote user logged in or a mobile device was synchronized with Barracuda Web Security Gateway settings.
 See the ADVANCED > Remote Devices page to view and configure.
 Logged fields include:

 - Username – Username created for the device user login.